 - 1. Identify section to be coated. - 2.
 Identify existing coating type, if previously coated. - 3.
 Determine type of coating to be applied.
-Coating must: - a) Be designed to mitigate corrosion of the buried or submerged pipe and components - b) Have sufficient adhesion to the metal surface to prevent under film migration of moisture - c) Be sufficiently ductile to resist cracking - d) Have enough strength to resist damage due to handling (including but not limited to transportation, installation, boring and backfilling) and soil stress - e) Support any supplemental cathodic protection; and - f) If the coating is an insulating type, have low moisture absorption and provide high electrical resistance. - g) In the event the application of external coating is on a segment of a repaired or replacement that a results in 1000' or more of backfill, with in six months WTG will perform the same style of in directed assessment to ensure there was no damage to the integrity of the coating using direct current voltage gradient (DCVG), alternating current voltage gradient (ACVG), or other technology that provides comparable information about the integrity of the coating.
-Coating surveys must be conducted, except in locations where effective coating surveys are precluded by geographical, technical, or safety reasons.
-WTG must notify PHMSA in accordance with § 192.18 at least 90 days in advance of using other technology to assess integrity of the coating under this paragraph.
-WTG must develop a remedial action plan and apply for any necessary permits within 6 months of completing the assessment that identified the deficiency.
-WTG must repair any coating damage classified as severe (voltage drop greater than 60 percent for DCVG or 70 dBμV for ACVG) in accordance with section 4 of NACE SP0502 (incorporated by reference, see § 192.7) within 6 months of the assessment, or as soon as practicable after obtaining necessary permits, not to exceed 6 months after the receipt of permits.
-WTG must make and retain for the life of the pipeline records documenting the coating assessment findings and remedial actions. - 4.
+Coating must: - a) Be designed to mitigate corrosion of the buried or submerged pipe and components; - b) Have sufficient adhesion to the metal surface to prevent under film migration of moisture; - c) Be sufficiently ductile to resist cracking; - d) Have enough strength to resist damage due handling and soil stress; - e) Support any supplemental cathodic protection; and - f) If the coating is an insulating type, have low moisture absorption and provide high electrical resistance. - g) Must be inspected just prior to lowering the pipe into the ditch and backfilling.
+Any damage detrimental to effective corrosion control must be repaired. - 4.
 Obtain the necessary tools, materials, and safety equipment. - 5.
-If pipeline was previously coated, remove the damaged coating on existing pipe. - 6.
+If pipeline was previously coated, remove damaged coating on existing pipe. - 6.
 Prepare surface for coating application according to coating manufacturer's specification. - 7.
 Examine the pipe for evidence of corrosion, pitting, gouges, dents or other surface damage prior to applying coating. - 8.
-Does the pipe surface have any of these damages that require further investigation?

-- a) No: Continue with Step #9 - b) Yes: Seek assistance from appropriate personnel for additional investigation and corrective actions before applying coating. - 9.
+Does the pipe surface have any of these damages that require further investigation? - a) No: Continue with Step #9 - b) Yes: Seek assistance from appropriate personnel for additional investigation and corrective actions before applying coating. - 9.
 Apply coating according to vendor/manufacturer specifications.